 - Strollers are allowed in the FASTPASS and dining package sections.

-- You might notice a 10:15pm World of Color on the entertainment schedule, even though the park closes at 10:00pm.
+- You might notice a 10:15pm World of Color on the entertainment schedule, even though the park closes at 10:00pm (or a similar timing at 8:00pm or 9:00pm, etc).
 This show is open to all park guests and is part of the daily schedule.
 While you can’t get in line for an attraction after 10:00pm, you can stay to watch the latest showing.
 The park won’t empty until all park guests have been through the line and have enjoyed the last attraction they’re queued for, which can run as late until an hour plus after official park closing, hence the later World of Color showing.

 Leave me a comment if you have any questions!